pingcap/docs/data-migration/migrate-sharding-mysql-tidb-above-tb.md

 ### Monitor tasks and view logs

-To view the history status of the migration task and more internal operational metrics, you can refer to the following methods.
+To view the history status of the migration task and more internal operational metrics, you can use Grafana or check logs.

 If Prometheus, Alertmanager and Grafana are correctly deployed when you deploy the DM cluster using TiUP, you can view DM monitoring metrics in Grafana.

-When DM is running, DM-worker, DM-master and dmctl output logs.
+When DM is running, DM-master, DM-worker and dmctl output logs.
 The log directory of each component is as follows.

 - DM-master log directory: It is specified by the --log-file DM-master process parameter.
 If DM is deployed using TiUP, the log directory is `/dm-deploy/dm-master-8261/log/` in the DM-master node.
 - DM-worker log directory: It is specified by the --log-file DM-worker process parameter.
 If DM is deployed using TiUP, the log directory is `/dm-deploy/dm-worker-8262/log/` in the DM-worker node.